oVirt/ovirt-site/source/develop/release-management/features/external-network-provider.html.md

 * Import to rhev-m via 'Networks' main tab or via 'External Providers' sub tab from the left tree

 * Run VM/s using this network/s on the compute server
-*  Currently, a bug discovered when ovirt creating and allocating a new port and binding failing, please see - [binding_failed](https://bugzilla.redhat.com/show_bug.cgi?id=1318543)
+*  Currently, a bug discovered when ovirt is creating and allocating a new port and binding fails, please see - [binding_failed](https://bugzilla.redhat.com/show_bug.cgi?id=1318543)
 * neutron port-list -c id -c name -c status -c device_owner -c binding:host_id  (check the status of the ports)
 * ip netns (neutron dhcp status on compute server)